-Braemar Property Value Report: July-August 2022 (Heritage Series)
+Braemar Property Value Report: November-December 2022 (Heritage Series)

-It is officially the fall season.
-Being in the latter half of September is the cue to this Braemar Real Estate Agent to get out her Braemar Property Value Reports.
-Today I bring you the most recent report for the Heritage Series homes in our neighborhood.
-If you are not familiar with what constitutes a Heritage home in Braemar, they are the mid-sized single family homes, built by Brookfield Homes.
+Before the weekend, booked with showings for my buyer-clients, I am getting out this most recent Braemar Property Value Report focused on Heritage Series homes in our neighborhood.
+Heritage homes are the mid-sized single family homes, built by Brookfield Homes in our neighborhood.
 They have two car attached garages and include the following floor plans: Exeter, Yardley, Zachery (a.k.a.
 Zurich) & Waverly.
-The homes built by Coscan in Braemar North Gate are also included in this group, as they are similar in size.
+The homes built by Coscan (before Brookfield Homes took them over) in Braemar North Gate are also included in this group, as they are similar in size.

-Combining the most recent sales from July and August with all the Braemar Heritage home sales dating back to September 2021, our six and twelve month data points are updated and still reflect a seller favored market.
+When combining these three sales and combine them with all the Heritage home sales in Braemar for 2022, the six and twelve month data points tracked herein are updated and reveal a shift in the market.